ovh/docs/pages/web/hosting/ssl_on_webhosting/guide.en-gb.md

 Once you have activated a secure SSL connection across one or more of your multisites, the status will then change to “To generate”.
 This generation is essential for adding the domain names concerned to the SSL certificate on your Web Hosting plan.

-To do this, log in to the OVH Control Panel, select the tab [WebCloud](https://www.ovh.com/manager/web/){.external}, click [Web hosting](https://www.ovh.com/auth/?action=gotomanager){.external} in the services bar on the left-hand side, then choose the Web Hosting plan concerned.
+To do this, log in to the [OVHcloud Web Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, select the tab `Web Cloud`{.action}, click `Hosting plans`{.action} in the services bar on the left-hand side, then choose the Web Hosting plan concerned.
 Click on the `General information`{.action} tab.
 Then click on the three dots next to ‘SSL certificate’, then `Regenerate SSL certificate`{.action}.

 ![managessl](images/manage-ssl-step7.png){.thumbnail}